Counting underway in Mongolia's parliamentary election marked by efforts to woo disillusioned voters

 ULAANBAATAR, Mongolia (AP) — Votes were being counted in Mongolia in a parliamentary election Friday in which both new and old political parties tried to win over disillusioned younger voters eager for change.

-Preliminary results were expected by early Saturday morning after voting ended at 10 p.m. across the vast but sparsely populated country that is squeezed between China and Russia, two much larger authoritarian states.
+Preliminary results were expected by early Saturday morning after voting ended at 10 p.m. across the vast but sparsely populated country squeezed between China and Russia, two much larger authoritarian states.

 At stake were 126 seats in an expanded parliament, 50 more than in the previous election in 2020.
 That contest was won by the Mongolian People's Party in a landslide.
 The governing party still appears to hold the upper hand, but other parties may be able to capitalize on voter discontent to eat into its majority.

+By midnight and with about 88% of the votes counted, the People's Party was leading.
+The main opposition Democratic Party appeared to be doing better than the last election.

-About two dozen voters lined up on a staircase heading down to a polling station in the outskirts of Ulaanbaatar early Friday morning, some muttering complaints because it opened 10 minutes late.
+Early in the morning, about two dozen voters lined up on a staircase leading to a polling station on the outskirts of Ulaanbaatar, some complaining because it opened 10 minutes late.
 Some of the older voters, including community leaders, dressed up in formal silk robes cinched with large leather belts for the occasion.

-Turnout as of 10 p.m, when the polls closed, was 69.3% and was expected to reach 70% once results from remote districts are finalized and overseas voting is added in.
+Turnout as of 10 p.m, when the polls closed, was 69.3% and was expected to reach 70% once results from remote districts are finalized and overseas voting is added on.

 Mongolia, home to 3.4 million people, became a democracy in 1990 after more than six decades of one-party communist rule.
 While people have welcomed the freedoms that came with the end of the communist system, many have grown cynical of the parliament and its members, seeing them as working mainly to enrich themselves and their business associates.